 The College uses a web-based emergency alert system that you can subscribe to.
 The emergency notifications are sent to your email and can also be sent to your cell phone.
-Sign up here, under Quick Links: https://www.washcoll.edu/people\departments/offices/public-safety/index.php
+Sign up here: WAC Alerts

+Health Services

-Health Services https://www.washcoll.edu/campus-community/health-and-counseling-services/index.php If you get sick or have a health-related problem, you can go to the Health Center and they will take good care of you.
+If you get sick or have a health-related problem, go to the Health Center and they will take good care of you.
 It is located in Queen Anne's House.
 You must make an appointment in advance in order to be seen by the staff (unless it is an emergency).
-To make an appointment, contact Vicky Anderson (410-778-7261) from 8:30 a.m. to 4:30 p.m., Monday through Friday.
+To make an appointment, contact Tina McCreary (410-778-7261) from 8:30 a.m. to 4:30 p.m. (closed from noon to 1:00 p.m.), Monday through Friday.